jyellick/obc-docs/usecases.md

 *  Multi-sig contract activation - When a contract is first deployed by one of the counter parties, it will be in the pending activation state.
 To active a contract, signatures from other counterparties and/or third party participants are required.

-*  Multi-sig contract execution - Some contract will require one of many signatures to execute.
-(E.g. In trade finance, a payment instruction can only be executed if either the recipient or a authorized third party (e.g. UPS) confirms the shipment of the good)
+*  Multi-sig contract execution - Some contracts will require one of many signatures to execute.
+For example, in trade finance, a payment instruction can only be executed if either the recipient or an authorized third party (e.g. UPS) confirms the shipment of the good.

-*  Discoverability - If a contract is a business offer seeking for bids, it must be easily searchable.
-In addition, such contract needs to have the built-in intelligence to evaluate, select, and honor bids.
+*  Discoverability - If a contract is a business offer seeking bids, it must be easily searchable.
+In addition, such contracts must have the built-in intelligence to evaluate, select and honor bids.

-*  Atomicity of contract execution - Atomicity of the contract is needed to guarantee asset transfers can only occur when payment is received (Delivery vs. Payment).
-If any step in the execution process fails, the entire transaction must be rolled back
+*  Atomicity of contract execution - Atomicity of the contract is needed to guarantee that asset transfers can only occur when payment is received (Delivery vs. Payment).
+If any step in the execution process fails, the entire transaction must be rolled back.

-*  Contract to chain-code communication - Contracts must be able to communicate with chaincodes deployed on the same ledger.
+*  Contract to chain-code communication - Contracts must be able to communicate with chaincodes that are deployed on the same ledger.

-*  Longer Duration contract - Timer is needed to support B2B contracts that have long execution window.
+*  Longer Duration contract - Timer is required to support B2B contracts that have long execution windows.

-*  Reuseable contracts - Oftenly used contracts can be standardized so that they can be reused.
+*  Reuseable contracts - Often-used contracts can be standardized for reuse.

 *  Auditable contractual agreement - Any contract can be made auditable to third parties.

-*  Contract life-cycle management - B2B contracts are unique and not all of them can be standardized.
-An efficient contract management system is needed to enchance the scalability of the ledger network
+*  Contract life-cycle management - B2B contracts are unique and cannot always be standardized.
+An efficient contract management system is needed to enhance the scalability of the ledger network.

-*  Validation access – only nodes with validation right are allowed to validate transactions of a B2B contract
+*  Validation access – Only nodes with validation rights are allowed to validate transactions of a B2B contract.

-*  View access – B2B contracts may include confidential information, so only accounts with pre-defined access right are allowed to view/interrogate them
+*  View access – B2B contracts may include confidential information, so only accounts with predefined access rights are allowed to view and interrogate them.

 &nbsp;

 ### Manufacturing Supply Chain

-Final assemblers, such as car manufacturers, can create a supply chain network managed by its peers and suppliers so that a final assembler can better manage its suppliers and be more responsive to events that would require vehicle recalls (possibly triggered by faulty parts supplied by some supplier).
-The blockchain fabric must provide a standard protocol to allow every participant on a supplychain network to input and track parts produced and used on a given vehicle.
+Final assemblers, such as automobile manufacturers, can create a supply chain network managed by its peers and suppliers so that a final assembler can better manage its suppliers and be more responsive to events that would require vehicle recalls (possibly triggered by faulty parts provided by a supplier).
+The blockchain fabric must provide a standard protocol to allow every participant on a supply chain network to input and track numbered parts that are produced and used on a specific vehicle.

 Why is this specific example an abstract use case?
-Because while all blockchain cases store immutable information, and some add the need for transfer of assets between parties, this case emphasizes the need to provide deep searchability back as many as 5-10 transaction layers.
-It is the core of establishing provenance of any manufactured good that is made up of other goods and supplies.
+Because while all blockchain cases store immutable information, and some add the need for transfer of assets between parties, this case emphasizes the need to provide deep searchability backwards through as many as 5-10 transaction layers.
+This backwards search capability is the core of establishing provenance of any manufactured good that is made up of other component goods and supplies.

 <table>
 <tr><td><img src="images/supplychain.png" height="200" width="500"></td></tr>